Are Text Messages Secure? 6 Must-Dos for Safer Texting

 2. Consider RCS and iMessage

 Rich Communication Services (RCS) was created by Google as an upgrade to SMS, and to rival Apple's iMessage.
-Both allow users more flexible messaging features such as media attachments, group chat functionality and real-time typing indicators.
+Both allow users more flexible messaging features such as media attachments, group chat functionality, and real-time typing indicators.
 Notably, both RCS and iMessages are end-to-end encrypted, meaning that if they're intercepted, no one can decode the contents, not even Google or Apple.

 3. Keep mobile devices secured

 One easy way to stop unauthorised people from reading text messages is to ensure your mobile phone or tablet is never left unattended.
-Always lock devices with a PIN or biometric ID, and should the worst happen and your device gets stolen, remote wipe it, lodge a formal complaint with the police and get your SIM blocked promptly.
+Always lock devices with a PIN or biometric ID, and should the worst happen and your device get stolen, remote wipe it, lodge a formal complaint with the police and get your SIM blocked promptly.

 These are useful fraud prevention measures you can educate your customers about through blog posts and marketing campaigns.
+They will have a direct impact on boosting SMS privacy and making text messaging secure.

 4. Avoid sending sensitive information over SMS